epfml/getting-started/README.md

 ```

-## Important notes and possible workflow:
+## Important notes and possible workflow
 * The default job is just an interactive one (with `sleep`) that you can use for development.
   * 'Interactive' jobs are a concept from run:ai.
 Every user can have 1 interactive GPU.
 They have higher priority than other jobs and can live up to 24 hours.
 You can use them for debugging.
 If you need more than 1 GPU, you need to submit a training job.
 * For a training job, use the flag `--train`, and replace the command with your training command.
 * Work within `/mloscratch`.
 This is the shared storage that is mounted to your pod.
 See [File storage](#file-storage) for more details.
+  * Specifically, use a GitHub repo to store your code and clone it inside your folder on `/mloscratch`.
 * Remember that your job can get killed anytime if run:ai needs to make space for other users.
 Make sure to implement checkpointing and recovery into your scripts.

 This repo and script is just one suggested workflow that tries to maximize productivity and minimize costs -- you're free to find your own workflow, of course.
 Nonetheless, keep these things in mind:
 - CPU-only pods are cheap, approx 3 CHF/month, so we recommend creating a CPU-only machine that you can let run for the entire duration of a project and that you use for code development/debugging through VSCODE.
 - When your code is ready and you want to run some experiments or you need to debug on GPU, you can create one or more new pods with GPU (multiple pods with 1 GPU are easier to get than one pod with multiple GPUs).
 Simply specify the command in the python launch script.
--  This makes sure that you kill the pod when your code/experiment is finished in order to save money.
+-  Using a training job makes sure that you kill the pod when your code/experiment is finished in order to save money.

 ## Using VSCODE
 To easily attach a VSCODE window to a pod we recommend the following steps: